kirillmurashov/vue-drag-resize/README.md

 ### Features

 * A lightweight, no-dependency
+* All props are reactive
+* Support touch events
 * Use draggable, resizable or both
 * Define sticks for resizing
 * Save aspect ratio for resizable components